 While the aforementioned are ways in which Bekaadendang can improve their services, there are additional ways in which Bekaadendang can improve as it relates to its guiding principles.
 As prefaced at the beginning of this report, this program evaluation takes a retroactive approach to its assessment of Bekaadendang's guiding principles, as these principles were identified and facilitated prior to the development of this evaluation.
 As such, the principles could not be assessed accurately under the GUIDE framework because they were not created with this in mind.
 Nevertheless, with a modified assessment as derived from Patton's (2018) principles-focused evaluation effectiveness principles GUIDE assessment, this evaluation produced a preliminary grade to determine the effectiveness of the principles developed by Bekaadendang and its adherence to such principles simultaneously.
-It is therefore recommended for Bekaadendang to use these assessments and apply them by transforming the principles from what can be currently understood as a best practice framework, to a set of principles that explicitly define what they mean to Bekaadendang as a service and articulate how such principles are meant to be applied by the Anti-Human Trafficking team as part of a process.
+It is therefore recommended for Bekaadendang to use these assessments and apply them by transforming the principles from what can be currently understood as a best practice framework, to a set of principles are meant to be applied by the Anti-Human Trafficking team as part of a process.
 This framework, unique to Bekaadendang can then be implemented within training manuals, onboarding, and orientation of staff as part of the Anti-Human Trafficking team.